Israelis return to polling station to decide Netanyahu's fate | Politics

 The two parties had fought each other bitterly in the three ultimately inconclusive elections throughout 2019 and 2020 but agreed in May 2020 to form a power-sharing government with a rotating premiership between Prime Minister Netanyahu and Blue and White leader Benny Gantz.
 The unity government collapsed in December.

-As per the election commission, 6,578,084 Israelis are eligible to vote for any of the 38 parties running in the elections in 13,685 polling stations across the country, including 750 special polling stations for the sick and quarantined due to COVID-19.
+As per the election commission, 6,578,084 Israelis are eligible to vote for any of the 38 parties running in the elections in 13,685 polling stations, including 750 special booths for the sick and quarantined due to COVID-19.

-Exit polls will be broadcast by the leading channels Tuesday night but the final results will be out only on March 31 after the votes from special polling stations, of soldiers, emissaries and prisoners are also properly tallied by Thursday or Friday.

 Netanyahu, 71, and his wife Sara cast their votes in Katamon, Jerusalem.
 Yair Lapid, Yesh Atid head, said his party has the ''chance to restore sanity to Israel'' and create ''a government that will fight corruption and reject religious coercion.''
 President Reuven Rivlin cast his last vote as president at the polling booth close to his residence in Jerusalem and called on all Israeli citizens to go out and vote.